-- The changes in tax laws and the tax rates disclosed or applied throughout this guide to calculate the tax impact amounts are for illustrative purposes only and do not reflect actual changes in tax laws or corporate tax rates in the respective jurisdictions.
-In practice, the applicable changes in tax laws need to be considered and tax rates of the respective entities need to be used.
-All tax impacts in this guide are calculated using the tax rate of 33%. - b.
+- b.
 The Group has allocated the entire amount of current income tax related to cash contributions to funded postemployment benefit plans to profit or loss because the cash contributions relate primarily to service costs.
 In our view, the allocation of the current income tax effect to profit or loss and OCI should reflect the nature of the cash contribution, unless it is impracticable to identify whether the cost to which the funding relates affects profit or loss or OCI.
-We believe that a number of allocation approaches are acceptable if the nature of the cash contribution is unclear. - c.
-Although it is not specifically required, the Group has disclosed the share of tax of equity-accounted investees.
+We believe that if the nature of the cash contribution is unclear, then an entity may choose an accounting policy, to be applied consistently, based on one of three specific approaches.
+For further information about the three approaches, see Insights into IFRS 3.13.580.30. - Although it is not specifically required, the Group has disclosed the share of tax of equity-accounted investees.
 This disclosure is provided for illustrative purposes only.